-COC does not formally approve an owner to participate in the HCV program.
-However, there are a number of criteria where COC may deny approval of an assisted tenancy based on past owner behavior, conflict of interest, or other owner-related issues.
+The PHA does not formally approve an owner to participate in the HCV program.
+However, there are a number of criteria where the PHA may deny approval of an assisted tenancy based on past owner behavior, conflict of interest, or other owner-related issues.
 No owner has a right to participate in the HCV program [24 CFR 982.306(e)].